Yoast/wordpress-seo/readme.txt

  * Adds the option to filter our Schema by `@type`.
  * Removes the setting to show the date in the Google Preview.
 The date will now always be shown in post-type previews.
  * Moves the running of the SEO data indexing process to the Yoast Tools page.

-= 14.6.1 =
-Release Date: July 21st, 2020

-Other:

-* Reverts the change for social media titles to pick the post/page/term title, as this could inadvertently lead to low quality titles for some archives and other page types.

-Bugfixes:

-* Fixes a bug where the where all methods were removed from `xmlrpc.php` due to incorrect usage of `add_action` as opposed to `add_filter`.

-= 14.6 =
-Release Date: July 21st, 2020

-We have a new release for you: Yoast SEO 14.6.
-This release has some pretty cool enhancements.
-For example, we’ve added another helpful indicator in the editor that shows you your scores for a particular post quickly.
-Read more about those changes in [our release post](https://yoa.st/release-14-6)!

-Enhancements:

-* Improves the editing experience in the Social tab, and gives it a dab of fresh paint.
-* In the sharing metadata used for Facebook, Twitter, Pinterest, LinkedIn and many other sites, we now output the post title instead of the SEO title.
-This prevents the brand name from being added in most cases, which is better on those platforms.
-You can still set a specific sharing title on the Social tab of the Yoast SEO post settings.
-* Makes the plugin icon in the editor reflect the SEO and Readability score.
-* Improves keyphrase counting in Indonesian by not counting '-' as a word boundary.
-* Improves the feedback text for the keyphrase in title assessment to make clear that an exact keyphrase match is necessary.
-* Improves the recognition of keywords in the slug if they contain a hyphen (for example: re-duplicated, on-the-go).
-* Improves the transition words analysis for Russian.
-* `Noindex`es the `xmlrpc.php` file and all possible ways to request it, removing them from Google’s search results.
-* For privacy reasons, no longer shows whether an email address is already subscribed to the newsletter.

-Bugfixes:

-* Fixes a bug where the comment count would be output for Articles that did not accept comments.
-Props to [gr8shivam](https://github.com/gr8shivam).
-* Fixes a bug where the social previews did not reflect the `og:image` tag correctly in situations where the first image in the content was used as a fallback.
-* Fixes a bug where slashes in titles and open graph titles were removed before they were used as a replacement variable.
-Props to [Jon Christopher](https://github.com/jchristopher).
-* Fixes a bug where a `get_plugins()` undefined error would be thrown if there was already a `plugin.php` loaded via the `init` hook by another plugin.
-Props to [Krishna Kant](https://github.com/lushkant).
-* Fixes a bug where there was no border on the bottom of metabox tabs without any collapsible sections.
-* Fixes a bug where "array_merge(): Argument #1 is not an array" issues could appear under specific circumstances.
-Props to [chteuchteu](https://github.com/chteuchteu).

-Other:

-* Removes functions, class variables and classes that were deprecated prior to version 11.5.
-* Adds a quick cache, which caches the result for 1 minute, so we don't do the same call the my.yoast.com twice on a pageload.
-* Introduces the --skip-confirmation argument to run our wp-cli reindex command without confirmation prompt.
-* Yoast SEO had many scripts that relied on many localized objects.
-In an effort to improve maintainability we have combined all those objects into one: wpseoScriptData. wpseoPostScraperL10n and wpseoTermScraperL10n remain available for backward compatibility.
-Plugins that tap into our objects will need to update their code.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).